 This is another nemesis bird, so of course on the same trip as I shot the harrier, I ran into a pair of magpies wandering around Coyote Valley OSP.
 This one suddenly hopped down in the brush and came back up with this bug, which it proudly displayed to its partner for a bit and then ate without sharing.
 Yum.

-My final image for the year (barring something really great in the next week) is from my most recent trip to Merced National Wildlife Refuge.
+My final image for the year is from my most recent trip to Merced National Wildlife Refuge.
 I’ve been trying to shoot images that show the refuge in context as part of my documenting them, but I’ve never really been happy with my images that include the observation platforms.
 This one I love. the two people up on the platform with the little patch of color drawing the eye to them, and the White-Faced Ibis hanging out on the snag really sum up the quiet beauty and utility of the place.

 This shot was taken using the Fuji X-T2 and processed using their Velvia camera model in Lightroom, if it wasn’t obvious from the highly saturated colors.
 I shot Velvia as a primary slide film back in my film days, and I thought I was over that, but, well, even though I’m not a huge fan of the trend these days to heavily (over) saturated images, when light and location demand it, I’m happy to make an exception.
 I’m convinced Velvia is one of those addictive drugs you never quite beat, you merely keep under control.